wisdo/mu-cloudfront/README.md

 # mu-cloudfront
 Extension to create a CloudFront distribution in front of the ALB for a mu environment.
+Additionally:
-Additionally, this will create an S3 bucket for static resources.
+* It will create an S3 bucket for static resources.
+* It will block all incoming traffic other than CloudFront from ALB

 Sample usage: